2mellofanclub/pharmasorter/README.md

-# pharmasorter
+# pharmasorter (old)

-The core mechanism for scraping and sorting web-based online pharmacies in Finland.
+The core stuff for scraping and sorting web-based online pharmacies in Finland.